learn-co-curriculum/dsc-central-limit-theorem-lab/README.md

 Let's create some sampling distributions of different sizes and watch the Central Limit Theorem kick in.
 As the sample size increases, you'll see the distributions begin to approximate a normal distribution more closely.

 In the cell below, create a sampling distribution from `data` of `dist_size` 10, with a sample size `n` of 3.
-Then, visualize this sampling distribution with `distplot`.
+Then, visualize this sampling distribution with `displot`.

 ```python